Speech and Phenomena: Contents

 Speech and Phenomena consists of an introduction and seven chapters: (1) Sign and Signs, (2) The Reduction of Indication, (3) Meaning as Soliloquy, (4) Meaning and Representation, (5) Signs and the Blink of an Eye, (6) The Voice that Keeps Silence, (7) The Supplement of Origin.

 1. Sign and Signs

 Derrida identifies his theme in the first chapter as the twofold sense of the word sign for Husserl.
 Derrida notes that Husserl makes a conceptual distinction in the use of the word sign between expression and indication.
 For Husserl, Derrida argues, the expression and the indication are both signs but the latter is a sign without meaning or sense.
 Expression intends towards an ideal meaning and is "tied to the possibility of spoken language."

-Translations

-Originally translated into English by David B. Allison and published as Speech and Phenomena: And Other Essays on Husserl's Theory of Signs in 1973, a new translation by Leonard Lawlor under the title Voice and Phenomenon: Introduction to the Problem of the Sign in Husserl's Phenomenology was published in 2010.

 Commentary

-For commentary on Speech and Phenomena see Leonard Lawlor's book Derrida and Husserl (2002) and Joshua Kates's book Essential History (2005).
+For commentary on Speech and Phenomena see Leonard Lawlor's book Derrida and Husserl: The Basic Problem of Phenomenology (2002) and Joshua Kates's book Essential History (2005).